KaitlynKeil/takehome/README.md

 sci-fi, spaceship, 9
 ```

 In the example above, the action score for Hunger Games is 15.
-Keywords “distant future” and “fight” both match and their average points are 5.
+Keywords `distant future` and `fight` both match and their average points are 5.
 With 3 total keyword matches, the action score is 15, with 3 * 5 = 15.
-The sci-fi score is just 8, since “future” is the only sci-fi match.
+The sci-fi score is just 8, since `future` is the only sci-fi match.
 The mystery score is 0 since there are no keyword matches.

 ### Your Challenge